Undergraduate study - 2024 entry

 Option course

-In addition, you will choose from a range of option courses outside your primary subjects.
+You will also choose from a range of option courses outside your primary subject.

 Year 2